Online freelance writing is a great way to earn additional or full-time income, and you don’t even need to leave your home to do it.

 - Flipping Sites: Flippa is basically eBay for websites.
 You can buy and sell all kinds of blogs, high-profile domains and established online businesses.
 You can buy poor-quality sites, rewrite the content, do some more and sell them on.
 It’s just like Homes Under The Hammer—if you have the capital and you can cut costs by doing the work yourself, you’ll turn a profit.

 - Contribute: Contributors to sites like Huff Post do not get paid.
 However, they are allowed to write what they want (within reason) which gives them an opportunity to embed links in their articles.
-There are countless clients on Upwork seeking freelancers who can get a single link in a Huff Post If you’re a contributor to this site, you can get anywhere from $200 to $500 for that link, and you only need to write a short article in order to post it.
+There are countless clients on Upwork seeking freelancers who can get a single link on Huff Post.
+If you’re a contributor to this site, you can get anywhere from $200 to $500 for that link, and you only need to write a short article in order to post it.
 Forbes pays even more and works in much the same way.